Wake-Tail Effects in Two-Dimensional Wave Refocusing: Wave Refocusing in 2D: Spatial Mirror Approach

 where $I_0$ and $K_0$ are the modified Bessel functions.
 This decomposition has a direct physical interpretation.
 The first term is precisely the Laplace-domain free-space propagator in two dimensions; it represents the outward-propagating field launched by the impulsive source.
 The second term is a homogeneous solution added to enforce the boundary condition at $r=a$, and it encodes the field generated by reflection at the mirror.
 Importantly, this reflected contribution ``turns on'' only after the minimum round-trip travel time, thereby revealing the refocusing time scale.

 Taking the inverse Laplace transform of Eq.~(\ref{alt-solution-Laplace}) yields

 The first term is the usual two-dimensional free-space response \eqref{Green2}.
 The second term is the mirror-induced contribution and contains the explicit causal factor $H(ct+r-2a)$: for a point at radius $r$, the boundary cannot influence the field until a signal can reach the mirror and return, implying the earliest reflected arrival at $t=(2a-r)/c$.
 In particular, at the source point $r=0$ the reflected field turns on at the refocusing time $t_f=\frac{2a}{c}.$ Equation~(\ref{alt-solution}) therefore makes the refocusing mechanism transparent: the spatial mirror generates a delayed, inward-propagating contribution that concentrates energy back toward the origin at $t_f$.
-However, because two-dimensional propagation intrinsically produces wake tails, the reflected field is not a time-reversed replica of the original impulse response.
-Instead, refocusing is temporally extended and imperfect, more over an accurate time reversal would require reconstruction of the entire tail structure rather than only a single wavefront and their time order.
-We will explicitly show this via an example.
+However, because two-dimensional propagation intrinsically produces wake tails, the reflected field retains causal temporal ordering and its wake-tail is preceded by its wave front.
+Therefore, refocusing is temporally extended and imperfect.

 Figure~\ref{Fig:Spatial_Mirror} shows chronophotographs of the wave field generated by an impulsive excitation at the origin inside a circular domain with a perfectly reflecting boundary of unit radius $a=1$, for a medium with phase velocity $c=1$ and various times.
 For each representative time, the two-dimensional panel displays the total field inside the disk and the corresponding slice plot along $y=0$.